Online Resource Allocation with Average Budget Constraints

-Upon obtaining the solution $x^*(a)$, we can interpret $x^*(a)$ as the probability to accept an arrival with $\alpha$-cost $a$.
-In particular, we should always accept the arrival when its $\alpha$-cost is strictly lower than $\bar a$ and reject the arrival when its $\alpha$-cost is strictly higher than $\bar a$.
-As for those arrivals with $\alpha$-cost exactly equal to $\bar a$, we accept the arrival with probability $x^*(\bar a)$.
-This is intuitive since it is always beneficial to reject the null with smaller $\alpha$-cost.
-If the distribution is continuous (that is, for any $a\in[-\alpha, 1-\alpha]$, we have $\P(a^{(t)}=a)=0$), then in the optimal solution $x^*(a)$ is either $0$ or $1$.
-If the distribution has discrete parts, it can be the case that a fraction of experiments with $\alpha$-cost $\bar a$ should be accepted.
+Upon obtaining the solution $x^*(a,r)$, we can interpret $x^*(a,r)$ as the probability to accept an arrival with cost-reward pair $(a, r)$.
+In particular, we should always accept the arrival when its unit cost $a/r$ is strictly lower than $\overline{\rho}$ and reject the arrival when its unit cost is strictly higher than $\overline{\rho}$.
+As for those arrivals with unit cost exactly equal to $\overline{\rho}$, we accept the arrival with probability $x^*(\overline{\rho})$.
+This is intuitive since it is always beneficial to accept arrivals with lower unit cost.
+If the distribution of the cost-reward pair is continuous, then the optimal solution $x^*(a,r)$ is either $0$ or $1$.
+If the distribution has discrete parts, it can be the case that a fraction of tasks with unit cost $\overline{\rho}$ should be accepted.

 The above discussion motivates the Static Greedy ($\SG$) policy described in Algorithm \ref{alg:static}.
-Here, the budget $B^{(t)}$ at time $t$ is the margin between zero and the current accumulated $\alpha$-cost.
-To ensure the LFDR constraint, we can only accept the $t$-th arrival when its $\alpha$-cost is smaller than the budget.
+Note that to ensure the budget constraint, we can only accept the $t$-the arrival when its $\alpha$-cost does not exceed the budget.